 The lady’s man

 The Earl Bishop was an eccentric and colourful person.
-He had an eye for the ladies and was reputed to have had many affairs, earning the nickname 'the English Casanova'.
+He had an eye for the ladies and was reputed to have had many affairs.
 Among his mistresses was society beauty Madam Ritz, as well as Emma Hamilton who was also the mistress of Admiral Lord Nelson.

 What society said about the Earl-Bishop